pmahnke/mahnke-cocktails/recipe/paper_plane.md

 permalink: "/recipe/paper_plane/"
 iconfile: paper_plane
 stars: 5
-base_spirits: "Bourbon, Light Amaro, Aperol"
+base_spirits: "Bourbon, Nonino Amaro, Aperol Amaro"
 youtube: "yu4JNOvec1k&t=6s"
 description: "A modern classic and a variation on the Last Word, this is a perfectly balanced sour with equal parts bourbon, Aperol, Amaro Nonino, and lemon."
 excerpt: |